-- Protecting the ecological or historical significance of existing vegetation. - Enhancing the character of the location through species selection. - Ensuring the community's needs for access, amenity and safety are met. - Ensuring planting in road reserves is compatible with existing and proposed infrastructure, particularly overhead powerlines. - Improving the long-term management of trees and vegetation on road reserves - Engaging with community and property owners as part of the annual street planting program implementation. - Management of the Avenue of Honor.
+- Protecting the ecological or historical significance of existing vegetation. - Enhancing the character of the location through species selection. - Replacing species where current street trees are identified on the weeds list or have known allergenic properties. - Ensuring the community's needs for access, amenity and safety are met. - Ensuring planting in road reserves is compatible with existing and proposed infrastructure particularly overhead powerlines, in-ground services, roadway and driveway visibility. - Improving the long-term management of trees and vegetation on road reserves. - Engaging with community and property owners as part of the annual street planting program implementation. - Management of the Avenue of Honour according to Council approved plan.